danmichaelo/pathfinder_open_in_bbedit_macvim/README.markdown

-# Open in Textmate for Pathfinder #
+# Open in BBEdit for Pathfinder #

-*Easy way* to install, click here to get the plugin file: [github download plugin](https://github.com/downloads/orta/pathfinder_open_in_textmate/pathfinder_open_in_textmate.plugin.zip) and move the plugin into  _~/Library/Application Support/Path Finder/PlugIns_
+*Easy way* to install, click here to get the plugin file: [github download plugin](https://github.com/downloads/danmichaelo/pathfinder_open_in_bbedit/pathfinder_open_in_bbedit.plugin.zip) and move the plugin into  _~/Library/Application Support/Path Finder/PlugIns_

 *Hard Way* clone this repo, get the [Path Finder SDK](http://www.cocoatech.com/sdk) and compile it yourself, then move that plugin file into _~/Library/Application Support/Path Finder/PlugIns_